martianfield/iceworm/README.md

 npm install iceworm --save
 ```

 Iceworm lets you quickly define schemas and validate objects against them.
-It also returns a 'patched' version of the object (see below).
+It also returns a projected version of the object (see below).

 Here an example: